-Whether your search returns no results or hundreds of results there are always ways to improve your search, whether to find more matches or to filter them.
+Whether your search returns no results or hundreds of matches there are always ways to enhance your research.

 Here are some important things to remember and techniques you can use to make your search results as useful as possible.

-- Just because you don’t find anything with your first search don’t assume there is nothing to find – try again after reading the tips below
+- Just because you don’t find anything with your first search don’t assume there is nothing to find – try again using some of the tips below

-- Names may be written in lots of different ways across all the different reports, or various spellings may be used even within one report.
+- Names may be written in lots of different ways across all the different reports and company records, and various spellings may even be used even within one document.

 - Searching for “my company”, “my company limited”, “my company ltd”, or even “my company ltd.” can all return different results.

-- Similarly “John Smith”, “J.Smith”, “Mr John Smith” and “Mr J. Smith” can all return different results.
+- Similarly “John Smith”, “J.Smith”, “Mr John Smith” and “Mr J. Smith” might all be used to refer to one person and searching individual versions can all return different results.

 - If you know EXACTLY what you are looking for be as precise as possible, but if you want to find all the possible matches a search like “my company” or “J Smith” are likely to give the best results to start you off

-- Another option is to use OR in your search – “my company” OR “my company limited” OR “my company ltd” OR “my company ltd.” will find mentions of ANY of these terms
+- Another option is to use OR in your search (it must be written in capitals) – “my company limited” OR “my company ltd” OR “my company ltd.” will find mentions of ANY of these terms

 Too many results

 - Sometimes a search can return too many results